David-Manning/dotfiles_desktop/README.md

 ### Create Symlinks

 These files should be in `~/.config`, but are actually in `~/software/dotfiles`, so set up symlinks to tell Linux where the files are.
+Some symlinks will fail if the target directories already exist.

 ```bash
 ln -s ~/software/dotfiles/config/nvim ~/.config/nvim